magmesser/sara-juengst/README.md

 - Publications:
   - get links from Sara for read now buttons
 - Student Experience:
-  - Add student experience section - get list of students and topics and where are they now from Sara
+  - get list of students and topics and where are they now from Sara
 - Other:
   - Custom Domain - yes sarajuengst.com